 I received Peer Tutoring in the past.
 Am I ineligible to become a Peer Tutor?

 Any student at Samuel Merritt University is eligible for tutoring support.

 In addition to Peer Tutoring, we may ask you to take advantage of additional resources.
 These include:

 - Making an Academic Counseling Appointment.
 There are several resource people on campus to help you with your academic skills, from study- and test-taking strategies to writing support.
 Please contact Katherine LeRoy to be directed to the appropriate person: firstname.lastname@example.org

 - Visiting Your Professor During Office Hours.
 Your instructor is an expert in their field, and keeps office hours to meet with students who are struggling.
 Spending 20-30 minutes with your professor, disclosing a struggle with a chapter, subject, or skill, and seeking their support first shows your investment and concern for their course.

 - Joining a Study Group.
 Health Sciences are a collaborative industry and it’s important to begin working with others early in your career.
 Study groups keep members accountable to reading assignments, and students support each other by filling in gaps in their understanding while realizing their own strengths and skills.

 Can I pick the Tutor I want to work with?

-All Tutor-Tutee matching happen within the AskOnline platform.
+Most Tutor-Tutee matching happens within the Upswing platform.
 When you fill out the Tutor Request Form you will receive instructions on how to use the online system.
 If there’s a Tutor you’re familiar with, whom you’ve worked with before, or who has a strong reputation, you can find them in the system and request a tutoring session.
 If the Tutor you have in mind isn't in the system, then let us know and we will see if that person is eligible to be a Tutor.